Wolfieeewolf/OpenRGB2MQTT/README.md

 ## Project Background

 This project aims to bridge the gap between OpenRGB and smart home automation by providing a robust MQTT integration.
-It supports multiple protocols including:
-- Native MQTT
-- Zigbee (via MQTT bridge)
-- DDP (Direct UDP) for WLED, Tasmota, and ESP-based controllers
-- ESPHome API and MQTT - Not currently active in this version

 ## Features